Benggali Bread with Kaya (Coconut Jam)

 In your breadmaker pan or stand mixer bowl, add the water, egg, and shortening.

-Add the flour, sugar, milk powder, yeast, bread improver, and salt.
+Add the flour, sugar, milk powder, yeast, bread improver if using, and salt.

 Transfer the breadmaker pan to your breadmaker, and start the Dough cycle.
 In my Kenwood BM450 this program takes 1 hour 30 minutes.